QuentinRa/blog.quentinra.dev/it/dev/git/index.md

 * **a need for time travel** 🗃️: the developer removed some old long time ago, and now needs to access it again.
 There could also be a case in which there is a need to go back to a previous version

-* **duplicates** 🎭: a copy of a project to test something, it takes places.
-And what if you want to merge them?
+* **duplicates** 🎭: a copy of a project to test something, it takes disk space.
+And what if you want to merge code between them?

-* **computer dies** 😵: if your computer dies, and you don't have backups, then you lost your project for good
+* **computer dies** 😵: if it happens, and you don't have any backups, then you lost your project for good...

+There are many more of them, but in short, all of them can be addressed with Version-control, and Git is the most used one.

 > See [OH MY GIT!](https://ohmygit.org/): "An open source game about learning Git!".
 </div><div>

-Version-control is helpful to solve these, and Git is the most well-known one.
 To use Git, there are two actors involved

 * **clients** 👲: these are computers that will download project, work on them, upload their changes...
   * The command `git` / [git-scm](https://git-scm.com/) (Windows)